 Countdown until the Next Show

-A few years ago, I was talking with Brian Kershisnik about why people don't buy art in downtown Provo and he told me about a house show he decided to do with a few other artist friends where they sold the art for $100.
+Five years ago, I was talking with Brian Kershisnik about why people don't buy art in downtown Provo and he told me about a house show he decided to do with a few other artist friends where they sold the art for $100.
 We talked about how cool it would be if we could do that on a bigger scale and have hoards of people waving $100 bills around, clamoring to buy original art.
 I kept thinking about our conversation and knew I needed to create it, so I approached Coleman Studios with the idea and the show was born.
-After the success of the first year, Char and Morgan Coleman became chocolate makers and I knew I needed a more experienced team to help me reach the show's potential, so I signed on with the Springville Museum of Art and they've been running the show since.
+After the success of the first year, Char and Morgan Coleman became chocolate makers and I knew I needed more experience than just myself to reach the show's potential, so I signed on with the Springville Museum of Art and they've been running the show since.
 The show in 2016 was my last time co-hosting the event with the museum, but I hope to attend as an artist again in the future as my schedule permits.
 With moving out of state, I needed to focus my energy on my new environment and opportunities for my art, so I'm excited to watch it continue to grow and thrive under the museum's care!

 The purpose of the show is twofold, to promote the acquisition of original art and to build up and connect the creative community in Provo.
 All artwork in the show sells for the slender price of $100, and some attendees have called it the "black friday of art buying."